benhowell/benhowell.github.com/_drafts/nobody-cares-about-you-or-your-company.md

  * When your company was founded.
 Do you know and/or care when Amazon or Ebay were founded?
 No.

-By whom your company was founded unless they're famous or very well known in some way, at which point it's used a marketing / investment lever, and certainly has utility entirely separate from the boring wall of text inflicted upon customers in the predominant, non-famous case.
+ * By whom your company was founded unless they're famous or very well known in some way, at which point it's used a marketing / investment lever, and certainly has utility entirely separate from the boring wall of text inflicted upon customers in the predominant, non-famous case.
 Do you know and/or care who founded Symantec or whatever other corporate anti-virus solution you use?
 No.

-How many offices you have or where they are, unless of course you're running bricks and mortar shop fronts.
+ * How many offices you have or where they are, unless of course you're running bricks and mortar shop fronts.
 Do you know how many offices Adobe have or where they're located?
 No.

-Who your customers are or how much those customers are worth.
+ * Who your customers are or how much those customers are worth.
 Do you care how successful the top companies that use PayPal are?
 No.

-How much your company has grown in the last 5 years or by how much you project it to grow in the next 5.
+ * How much your company has grown in the last 5 years or by how much you project it to grow in the next 5.

+ * Your previous companies or partnerships.
+Double yawn!

+ * Your hobbies.

+ * Your philanthropy, volunteer or charity work (as honourable and praiseworthy it may well be).

+ * Where you went to school (university, whatever), the marks you received or when you graduated (or left whatever institution or whatever, ad infinitum).
+Hell, no one even wants to know if you're self taught.

 Nobody enduring a sales and/or technical meeting with you cares about you or your company or the history of either.
 Your customer is selfish, short of time, and only cares about solving their own problem, so respect their time and don't selfishly waste it by talking about yourself and your company. **They do not care about you or your company**.
 Stop it.

 Technology, ugh.
 Nobody cares about your technological skills or indeed the hidden technology that drives or enables your product.
 Unless that or those particular fact or facts makes or breaks your product for your customer, they will not care!

-The meaningless names of, or types of systems you've built in the past.
+Nobody wan't to know the meaningless names of, or types of systems you've built in the past.

-Your previous companies or partnerships.
-Double yawn!

 Your development philosophy or your advocacy for whatever system, plaform, architecture or language you have a bias for.

-Your hobbies.

-Your philanthropy, volunteer or charity work (as honourable and praiseworthy it may well be).

-Where you went to school (university, whatever), the marks you received or when you graduated (or left whatever institution or whatever, ad infinitum).
-Hell, no one even wants to know if you're self taught.
 Please just shut up and tell us how you're going to solve our problems.